Enterprise-Neurosystem/edge-anomaly-detection/workshop/instructions.md

 12. The Web UI uses an HTML FORM which upon 'submit' posts its options to plot.js which in turn uses services to plot the graph.
 In this workshop we will not go into detail as to how we set up the services, templates and static scripts.
 Let's go ahead and containerize this application and deploy it on OpenShift.

-13. Let's now take our web application and containerize it.

 ## Packaging the Anomaly Detection Web Application

-1. Now that the application code is working, you’re ready to package it as a container image and run it directly in OpenShift as a service that you will be able to call from any other application.
+1. Now that the application code is working, you’re ready to package it as a container image and run it directly in OpenShift as a web application.

-2. We build the application inside OpenShift.
+2. We will build the web application inside OpenShift.
 You can access the OpenShift Dedicated dashboard from the application switcher in the top bar of the RHODS dashboard.

    ![](/workshop/images/LauncherIcon.png)